WillChilds-Klein/cpsc183-final/README.md

-## A Data-Driven Analysis of Patent Trolls
+# Patent Trolls in the Tweetosphere

+A final project for Yale CPSC183 (Fall '14), taught by [Brad Rosen](https://twitter.com/DrabSnore)